kquinn1204/guessing-game/README.md

-# Music Game YAML Configuration
+# Deploying the music guessing game

 ## 1. Create the Namespace